Living with Lydia: Production

 During the series run, there were rumors that Shum and Chong were dating off camera, but given that Shum was 11 years older than Chong, both denied this, saying that they were friends.

 Opening sequence

 The entire opening sequence is animated.
 It starts in black and white with Billy B. Ong playing a song on the piano ("Humoresque", the series' theme song), followed by another clip of him eating a fishball.
-Billy then tries to push a fishball into his son Max, followed by a clip of Ronda brushing her hair and then moving closer to Billy.
+Billy then tries to push a fishball into his son Max Ong, followed by a clip of Ronda Chieng brushing her hair and then moving closer to Billy.
 The song then stops, and a loud sound clip of Lydia shouting "Hi, Billy Bong" is heard.
-Lydia and her family then appear and fill the screen with color.
+Lydia and her family consisting of Apple Lum and Jordan Lum then appear and fill the screen with color.
 Apple and Jordan then appear, and then some final shots with the entire cast of the show, before an animated Lydia appears again beside the show's title on an orange screen and laughs.